Meldiron/templates-for-node/README.md

 ## Templates

 - [Hello, World](hello-world/) - A simple 'Hello, World' function.
-- [PDF Generator](pdf-generator/) - A function that generates a sample PDF invoice.
+- [Generate PDF Invoice](generate-pdf-invoice/) - A function that generates a sample PDF invoice.
-- [HTML Form Email](html-form-email/) - A function that sends an email with the contents of an HTML form.
+- [Email Contact Form](email-contact-form/) - A function that sends an email with the contents of an HTML form.
 - [URL Shortener](url-shortener/) - A URL shortening service.
 Create a short URL for any URL, and redirect to the original URL when the short URL is visited.
 - [Stripe Subscriptions](stripe-subscriptions/) - A function that creates a Stripe checkout session, and a webhook endpoint to handle Stripe events.
 - [Discord Bot](discord-bot/) - A Discord bot that responds to slash commands.
 - [GitHub Bot](github-bot/) - A Github bot replies to new issues with a welcome message.
-- [ChatGPT Article Summarizer](chatgpt-article-summarizer/) - A function that summarizes new articles using the OpenAI API.
+- [Summarize Article ChatGPT](summarise-article-chatgpt/) - A function that summarizes new articles using the OpenAI API.